Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

 1. Click on **Download** first to begin downloading the Server 2025 ISO.
 You will need this for your operating system installation.
 (Don't forget where you've saved it!)
 1. While the ISO file is downloading, click on **View Key**.
 1. Copy this key into a text file that you save locally on your personal computer or personal USB key.
 You will need this for the Server installation and for any reinstalls later in the semester. **Do not lose this key and do NOT share it with anyone!**
+1. Repeat steps 8-14 for the **Windows 11 Education** ISO and serial key.
+You will need that for later.

-## Investigation 2: VMWare Workstation
+## Investigation 2: Using VMware Workstation

-The use of VMware Workstation is required for this course.
-You can either use a Seneca Lab computer (Option 1) or a personal computer (Option 2).
+The use of *VMware Workstation* is required for this course.
+You can either use a Seneca Lab computer (Option 1a / Option 1b) or a personal computer (Option 2).

 If you use an external SSD, you can use both!

-**WARNING: Seneca Lab computers erase any locally saved data when restarted from their internal drives.
-Save all work to an external drive or online storage.**
+> **WARNING:** Seneca Lab computers erase any locally saved data when restarted from their internal drives.
+Save all work to an external drive or online storage.

 ### Option 1a: Seneca Lab Computers w/VMware Workstation Installed Locally